-NOTES:
+Note:

 The on/off status changes sent by a higher-level control system are only sent back updated by the circuit breaker with the next telegram.
-If, for example, the status of output channel 3 is changed from '0' to '1' in a telegram, the old status '0' is transmitted in the same telegram.
-The status of the output channel is only sent updated by the circuit breaker the next time it is queried by the control system.
+If, for example, the status of output channel 3 is changed from "0" to "1" in a telegram, the old status "0" is transmitted in the same telegram.
+The status of the output channel is only updated by the circuit breaker the next time it is queried by the control system.

-Programme examples (function) for various PLC series can be downloaded free of charge from the product page of this device on the Internet at BASIC SMART (block.eu).
+Program examples (function) for various PLC series ca be downloaded free of charge from the product page of this device on the internet at BASIC SMART (block.eu)

-8.6 Details of signal input S1 (ON/OFF/RESET)
+6.6 Details of the signal input S1 (ON/OFF/RESET)

 This 24V signal input is not electrically isolated in relation to the 0V input of the module.
-This input can be used to switch on all outputs that have been switched off due to overload as well as to switch individual channels on or off.
+This input can be used to switch all outputs that have been switched off due to overload back on as well as to switch individual channels on or off.

-Reset (reactivation of triggered channels)
+Reset (switching triggered channels back on)

-By applying a 24V voltage for longer than 0.5 seconds, all outputs triggered by an overload are switched on again sequentially and load-dependently.
+By applying a 24V voltage for longer than 0.5 seconds, all outputs triggered by overload are switched back on sequentially and load-dependently.